Stop Here for Fun from Southern Oregon to the Coast

 Butterflies and history in Elkton

 Thirty five miles east of Reedsport, Elkton is a cheery town with its heart at the Elkton Community Education Center — a fabulous stop, free of admission, for kids and adults alike.
 During the summer, see the Painted Lady and Monarch butterflies fluttering about; visit the hummingbird and native plant gardens; buy produce from their homegrown farm stand and support the center’s education programs at their cafe, run by local teens who prepare smoothies and pizza.
 You can also walk the grounds and explore the major community restoration of Fort Umpqua — a reproduction of the Hudson’s Bay Company fur-trading post that operated just across the river, from 1836 to 1854.
-Just steps from the Umpqua River, visitors can see how this old building was once a regional center for trading beaver pelts; check the center’s event page for public concerts, classes and celebrations including Fort Umpqua Days (Sept.
-1-2, 2018).
+Just steps from the Umpqua River, visitors can see how this old building was once a regional center for trading beaver pelts; check the center’s event page for public concerts, classes and celebrations including their summer produce stand, native plant nursery, public art exhibits, and annual Fort Umpqua Days and bass tournament in September.

 Wine tasting in Elkton